jsnowynorth/jsnowynorth.github.io/_pages/about.md

 approach using hierarchical Bayesian methods.
 I am also interested in spatio-temporal statistics, dynamic modeling, deep modeling, causal inference, and sports statistics.
+Currently, I organize the Space-Time Statistics reading group and participate in the Sports Statistics reading group, both at the University of Missouri Columbia.

 I received my B.S. in Applied Mathematics, B.A. in Ecology and Environmental Biology, and a Minor in Statistics from the University of Colorado Boulder (CU) in 2017.